 Examining history in terms of ultrasociality, as Turchin does, turns out to be very rewarding.
 Indeed, the evolution of human societies can be seen as the result of a competition where victory goes to those societies whose members can collaborate better.
 So, cooperation among humans is good and Turchin notes that, over history, human societies have been increasing the level of collaboration among their members, just as they have increased in size and complexity.
 One of the results has been a remarkable reduction of their level of internal violence.
 It is becoming clear that the image of the "good savage", still popular in many quarters, is deeply wrong.
 Life in ancient society was much more dangerous than it is nowadays in our world, despite our fascination with the idea that all problems can be solved by carpet bombing someone.

 Collaboration allows to create and manage more and more complex social structures.
 But that has a cost, as Tainter noted in his book "The collapse of complex societies".
 If this cost is worth being paid, there must be some returns from the deal.
-Turchin's thesis in his book is that it is mainly military competition that favor the larger size and complexity of a society.
+Turchin's thesis in his book is that it is mainly military competition that favors the larger size and complexity of a society.
 Turchin notes that a large army will normally defeat a smaller army and, evidently, a larger society can field larger armies and, therefore, will tend to gobble smaller neighbors, one by one.
 Villages beat foraging bands.
 Cities beat villages.
 States beat cities.
 Large states beat small states.
 Empires beat large states, and so on.
-(Cases such as the battle of Agincourt and the St Crispin's day speech are to be seen as exceptions that confirm the rule.)

 There is no doubt that Turchin's point about the importance of military factors is fundamental and that it is often underestimated in our times.
 We live in a largely demilitarized society and it is difficult for us to understand how war and military structures were permeating the life of our ancestors of even just a century ago.
 But they were extremely important and, for most of human history, there has been no such thing as "pacifism" on record.
 Pacifist societies, if they existed, were wiped out of the map by less pacifist societies.